Irish cricket team in the West Indies in 2013–14

 The Irish cricket team toured the West Indies in January and February 2014 to play two Twenty20 Internationals (T20Is) and a One Day International (ODI) match.
-Along with the international matches, Ireland also competed in the 2013–14 Regional Super50 tournament.
+Along with the international matches, Ireland also competed in the 2013–14 Regional Super50 tournament, the domestic one-day cricket competition in the West Indies.
 The T20I series was drawn 1–1 and the West Indies won the only ODI.